Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/docs/deliverable_docs/ProjectReport.md

 Outputs generated from data preparation and modeling stages are stored in the root .\output folder.

-The deployment progress can be tracked with kubernetes:
+The deployment progress can be tracked with kubernetes from localhost:

 <img src="./images/kubernetes.png">